You are here

 What is a provider?

 One of the words you will read a lot in our information about registration is 'provider'.
-We use this to mean the legal entity responsible for carrying on the health or adult social care services we regulate.
+We use this to mean the legal entity responsible for carrying on the regulated activity.

 Types of providers

-The legal entity can be one of three types of provider: individuals, partnerships or organisations.
+A provider can be one of three types of legal entity:

-You should register as an individual if you are a sole trader.
+You should register as an individual if you will be carrying on the regulated activity yourself (sometimes referred to as a ‘sole trader’).
 Individuals register in their own name and are directly responsible for carrying on regulated activities.

+A partnership exists where two or more individuals carry on a regulated activity together.
 If you carry on any regulated activities as a partnership, it is the partnership (including all the partners) that must register.
-The partnership as a whole, as well as each individual partner, is responsible for ensuring that the regulated activities provided meet the essential standards.
+The partnership as a whole, as well as each individual partner, is responsible for ensuring that the regulated activities provided meet the requirements of the relevant regulations and enactments

-For legal reasons, a limited liability partnership (LLP) should register as an organisation, not as a partnership.
+A limited liability partnership (LLP) should register as an organisation, because the legislation explicitly excludes an LLP from being a partnership.

 What is a regulated activity?